edufeed/edufeed/README.md

 Visit COUCHROOT/_utils/ and log in with same username/password credentials you signed up with.
 The logs will be in the database logs_USERNAME.

+## Sample Feed Items

+See [sample_feed_items.ls](https://github.com/edufeed/edufeed/blob/master/www/sample_feed_items.ls) for the list of activities, and the algorithm that recommends the next task.

 ## Development Details

 The frontend is built using [HTML5 Web Components](http://webcomponents.org/) and [Polymer](https://www.polymer-project.org/).